RheaMimiCarillo/reading-notes/401/class-38.md

 **1. Why would you need `redux-thunk` middleware?**

+We use thunk, so we can do side-effects on a dispatch action outside of a reducer.

 **2. Redux Thunk middleware allows you to write action creators that return a ________ instead of an action.**

+`function`

 **3. Describe how any return value from the inner thunk function will be made available.**

+Return from inner functions will be available as return values of `dispatch` itself

 ## Additional Questions